reflectoring/reflectoring.github.io/_posts/2018-03-17-consumer-driven-contract-feign-pact.md

 be returned and the test will pass.
 If the client does something differently, the test will fail, meaning that we do not meet the contract.

-Once the test has passed, a pact file will be created in the `target` folder.
+Once the test has passed, a pact file with the name `userclient-userservice.json` will be created in the `target/pacts` folder.

 # Publish the Contract to a Pact Broker